-A friendly voice can instill comfort in the caller.
-Starting a conversation with a pleasant greeting sets the tone for the whole phone call.
-Answering in a rushed or annoyed manner puts a negative spin on the conversation.
+A friendly voice can instill comfort in your caller, and starting a conversation with a pleasant greeting sets the tone for the whole phone call.
+Contrarily, answering a call in a rushed or annoyed manner puts a negative spin on the conversation.

 Free Customer Service Audit